-7. Regulatory frameworks in most of the jurisdictions tend to focus (via risk-based controls and prudential standards) on governance of pension funds including risk management systems but still do not explicitly refer to Environmental, Social and Governance (ESG) factors.13 This document contains a set of guidelines on the integration (i.e. interpretation, role and use) of ESG factors in the area of supervision of pension funds including risk management.
-The document proposes also an enhanced disclosure of ESG factors by pension funds.
-These Guidelines should be read in conjunction with the International Organisation of Pension Supervisors (IOPS) Principles of Private Pension Supervision14 and good practices on pension funds investment governance.15 The Guidelines are voluntary in nature and are intended to guide regulators, supervisors, and other entities involved in supervision of pension risk management and investment.
+Regulatory frameworks in most of the jurisdictions tend to focus (via risk-based controls and prudential standards) on the governance of pension funds, including risk management systems, but still do not explicitly refer to Environmental, Social and Governance (ESG) factors.
+15 This document contains a set of guidelines on the integration of ESG factors in the area of supervision of pension fund investment and risk management.
+The document also proposes an enhanced disclosure of ESG factors by pension funds.
+These Guidelines should be read in conjunction with the International Organisation of Pension Supervisors' (IOPS) Principles of Private Pension Supervision16 and IOPS Good Practices on Pension Funds' Investment Governance.17 The IOPS Guidelines are voluntary in nature and are intended to guide regulators, supervisors, and other entities involved in supervision of pension risk management and investment.
 Therefore, the word "should" is to be interpreted as an encouragement to supervisory authorities to voluntarily adopt and implement them.
-When elaborating these draft guidelines other existing international standards were considered to avoid duplication.
+When elaborating these Guidelines, other existing international standards were considered to avoid duplication.